Linchenzen/ecommerce-api/.github/ISSUE_TEMPLATE/pull_request_template.md

 - [ ] I have performed a self-review of my code
 - [ ] If it is a core feature, I have added thorough tests.
 - [ ] Do we need to update properties file?
-- [ ] Do we need to add new migration file?

 **Reviewer Notes**